elisa-aleman/ai_python_dev_reference/docs/ai_development/About-Quantization.md

 ```

-the above almost works but the quint8 config makes it not work in TFLite which uses qint8 config, which somehow won't work with torch native backend.
+the above works but only if using the custom ai_edge_torch fx backend config I wrote.

 Memos: